 Contact Lesley Wright:

-Special note: high school teachers and writerly parents are encouraged to attend as chaperones.
-Chaperones participate in all events, and attend their own writing workshop with veteran workshop leader, Daniel Lusk.
+High school teachers and writerly parents are welcome to enroll as chaperones.
+Chaperones participate in all events and attend their own adult writing workshop.

 Contact: Lesley Wright, CCYW Co-Director